 Law Enforcement Requests

-The statistics here show how many law enforcement requests we received from local, state and federal authorities in the United States, the type of legal process they used, the number of riders and drivers affected by these requests, and how often we’ve responded with relevant information.
+The U.S. statistics here show how many law enforcement requests we received from local, state and federal authorities, the type of legal process they used, the number of riders and drivers affected by these requests, and how often we’ve responded with relevant information.
+The Canada statistics here show how many requests we received through legal or emergency process, the number of riders and drivers affected by these requests, and how often we’ve responded with relevant information.

 |Rider accounts requested||Driver accounts requested||Percentage of requests where some data was produced Some requests affect more than one rider or driver account||Compliance|